2025 Munich car attack: Victims

-Suspect
+Perpetrator

-The suspected driver was a 24-year-old Afghan national Farhad Noori.
-Noori was born in Kabul in January 2001 and moved to Germany in late 2016 after spending time in Italy.
-The Federal Office for Migration and Refugees rejected his asylum application, but he was granted a temporary residence permit.
-As a result, Noori became an unaccompanied minor and was taken into care by a German youth welfare facility.
+The driver was a 24-year-old Afghan national Farhad Noori, born in Kabul in January 2001, as one of seven children to a Tajik family.
+He studied up to the seventh grade before leaving the country via Iran.
+He spent time in Turkey, where he trained as a tile layer, and in Italy before coming to Germany as an unaccompanied minor on 3 December 2016.
+The Federal Office for Migration and Refugees (BAMF) rejected his asylum application, but he was granted a temporary residence permit.
+As a result, Noori ws taken into care by an Evangelical youth welfare facility.
 In September 2017, his asylum application was rejected by German authorities.
+BAMF had judged Noori's claim of endangerment by an extortionist gang, whom Noori alleged killed his father, to be false due to contradictory statements.
 He appealed the decision unsuccessfully.
+In 2020, BAMF again reasoned that Noori faced no threat to his life in Afghanistan and that if returned, his previous career in tiling as well as the vocational training he had received in Germany, would allow him to maintain a "low living standard".

-The city of Munich issued a toleration notice (Duldungsbescheid) in April 2021 and a residence permit in October 2021.
-Noori attended school and did a job training.
-Noori did extensive bodybuilding in his free time and also successfully took part in a bodybuilding championship.
-Noori was active on social media, having accounts on several social networks, which have since been blocked or deleted.
+The city of Munich issued a toleration notice (Duldungsbescheid) in April 2021 and a residence permit in October 2021, in part due to the Taliban takeover in Afghanistan and signs of integration on Noori's part.
+Upon finishing school and vocational training, he worked in the service industry after twice failing sales training.
+By 2025, he lived in a rented apartment in Solln and worked in security.
+Noori did extensive bodybuilding in his free time, used the steroid testosterone and also successfully took part in a bodybuilding championship in nearby Augsburg.
+Noori was active on social media, having accounts on TikTok and Instagram, which have since been blocked or deleted.
 Noori had over 32,000 followers on TikTok alone, where he presented himself as a fitness influencer.
-Noori published videos with Islamic content, but also numerous videos that seem hardly compatible with a strict Islamist ideology, for example because music is used in them.
-He was detained at the scene.
+A relative described Noori as a narcissist for his excessive value of body image.
+Friends of Noori recalled that Noori felt sometimes overwhelmed by the attention and occasionally frequented a brothel.
+In the months leading up to the attack, Noori began following the social media of two Afghan Islamic preachers, with friends noting his increased focus on religion, giving away Qurans and prayer rugs, and disapproving if others failed to observe regular prayer.
+Noori began publishing videos with Islamic content afterwards, but also numerous videos that seem hardly compatible with a strict Islamist ideology, for reasons such as music being used in them.

-Bavarian Interior Minister Joachim Herrmann (CSU) incorrectly stated that Noori had committed theft and narcotics-related criminal offenses and had been subject to deportation and later acknowledged his error, saying that Noori did not have a criminal record and was in Germany legally.
+Bavarian Interior Minister Joachim Herrmann (CSU) incorrectly stated that Noori had committed theft and narcotics-related criminal offenses and had been subject to deportation.
+Herrmann later acknowledged his error, saying that Noori did not have a criminal record and was in Germany legally.
 Noori reportedly had a residence and work permit from the city of Munich, and the Munich police announced that he was known to them for testifying as a witness while employed as a store detective while working for two companies.